History of Easter Island in Timeline

 Easter Island

-Easter Island, a Chilean territory in the southeastern Pacific Ocean, is famous for its nearly 1,000 moai statues created by the Rapa Nui people.
+Easter Island, a Chilean territory in the southeastern Pacific Ocean, is famous for its moai statues, monumental sculptures created by the Rapa Nui people.
 Designated a UNESCO World Heritage Site in 1995, much of the island is protected as Rapa Nui National Park.
-The island's remote location and unique cultural heritage make it a significant site for archaeological and anthropological study.
+It's the only Polynesian territory with Spanish as an official language.
+The moai represent ancestors and were likely erected between the 13th and 16th centuries.
+The island's history includes deforestation, resource depletion, and societal collapse, offering insights into human impact on the environment.
+Today, Easter Island is a popular tourist destination, attracting visitors interested in its unique cultural heritage and archaeological significance.

-In 1903, the English sheep-farming company Williamson Balfor bought Easter Island from the Merlet company, forcing the natives to work on the ranches in order to buy food.
+In 1903 the island was bought by the English sheep-farming company Williamson Balfor from the Merlet company, and the natives were forced to work on the ranches in order to buy food.

 1912: William Churchill inquires about "Te pito o te henua"

-In 1912, William Churchill inquired about the phrase "Te pito o te henua", and was told that there were three "te pito o te henua", these being the three capes (land's ends) of the island.
+In 1912, William Churchill inquired about the phrase "Te pito o te henua", which was translated as "The Navel of the World", and was told that the island's capes were also referred to as "te pito o te henua".

 1914: Native uprising inspired by María Angata Veri Veri

-In 1914, an uprising of the natives of Easter Island occurred, inspired by the elderly catechist María Angata Veri Veri and led by Daniel Maria Teave, with the aim of getting the State to take charge of the situation generated by the Williamson Balfor company.
+In 1914, there was an uprising of the natives inspired by the elderly catechist María Angata Veri Veri and led by Daniel Maria Teave with the aim of getting the State to take charge of the situation generated by the company.

-In 1914, the first scientific exploration of Easter Island recorded that the indigenous population strongly rejected allegations that they or their ancestors had been cannibals.
+The first scientific exploration of Easter Island in 1914 recorded that the indigenous population strongly rejected allegations that they or their ancestors had been cannibals.

-In 1916, Easter Island was declared a subdelegation of the Department of Valparaíso.
-Also in 1916, Archbishop Rafael Edwards Salas visited the island and became the main spokesman for the natives' complaints and demands.
+In 1916, the island was declared a subdelegation of the Department of Valparaíso.
+In the same year, Archbishop Rafael Edwards Salas visited the island and became the main spokesman for the natives' complaints and demands.

 1926: Additional lands distributed to natives

-1933: State Defense Council requires registration of the island
+1933: Chilean State Defense Council requires registration of the island

 In 1933, the Chilean State Defense Council required the registration of Easter Island in the name of the State in order to protect it from private individuals who wanted to register it in their own name.

-1936: Regulation established for natives leaving Hanga Roa
+1936: Regulation established for natives to leave Hanga Roa

-In 1936, a regulation was established by the Navy on Easter Island, according to which, with prior permission, the natives could leave Hanga Roa to fish or provide themselves with fuel.
+In 1936, a regulation was established according to which, with prior permission, the natives could leave Hanga Roa to fish or provide themselves with fuel.

-In 1953, President Carlos Ibáñez del Campo cancelled the Williamson-Balfour Company's contract for non-compliance on Easter Island and then assigned the entire administration of the island to the Chilean Navy.
+In 1953 President Carlos Ibáñez del Campo cancelled the Williamson-Balfour Company's contract for non-compliance.

 In 1956, one of the first moai was re-erected on Ahu Ature Huke in Anakena beach using traditional methods during a Heyerdahl expedition.